djouallah/Testing_BI_Engine/README.md

 # Synapse Serverless

-Synapse Serverless seems to have a limitation where if you send more than 4 Queries, the Queries start to became very slow.
+Synapse Serverless seems to have a limitation where if you send more than 4 Queries, the Queries start to became very slow, The Engine by itself is not slow, I think it is throttled.

 # AlloyDB